Baldwin County Vehicle Impound Guide

 Required Documents

-- Vehicle registration: You'll need to provide proof of ownership of the vehicle.
+• Vehicle Registration or Title: You'll need to provide proof of ownership of the vehicle.
+A valid vehicle registration or the vehicle title will suffice.

-- Proof of insurance: The vehicle must be insured to be legally driven on the road.
+• Proof of Insurance: The vehicle must be insured to be legally driven on the road.
+Bring your insurance card or a copy of your insurance policy.

-- Cash or credit card for fees: Impound lots charge fees for towing and storage.
+• Payment for Fees: Impound lots charge fees for towing and storage.
 Be prepared to pay these fees.
-Call the impound lot to confirm their accepted payment methods (cash, credit card, debit card, etc.).
+Call the impound lot to confirm their accepted payment methods (cash, credit card, debit card, money order, etc.).

 If You Don't Have a Valid License